matthewdhull/chess/progress.md

 #### Interpreting the pgn format

-A move described in `pgn` contains implicit meaning:
+A move described in a `pgn` file is written in standard algebraic notation (SAN) and contains implicit meaning:
 *e.g*.
 - `e4` implies to move a white or black pawn to the `e4` square.
 In the opening moves of the game, only white's king pawn can make this move.
 - `Nf3` implies to move a white or black knight to the `f3` square.